There’s a type of retirement plan that’s in the “401 family” that gets little attention.

 401(a) Plan Withdrawals

-Withdrawing funds from a 401(a) plan also works similar to that of other retirement plans.
+Withdrawing funds from a 401(a) plan also works similarly to that of other retirement plans.
 Any funds withdrawn that represent either pretax contributions or accumulated investment income are taxable at your ordinary income tax rates at the time of withdrawal.

 If you make withdrawals prior to turning age 59 ½, you will also have to pay a 10% early withdrawal penalty.
 That penalty can be waived under certain specific IRS hardship provisions for qualified retirement plans.